EMV, which stands for Europay, MasterCard and Visa, is a global standard for credit and debit cards based on chip card technology.

 Your expiration date and security code will change with your new Chip Card.
 If you have recurring payments set up with your debit card, you will need to provide those businesses with your new expiration date and security code.

-You can use a Chip Card at any merchant that accepts Visa cards.
 If the merchant has a chip-enabled terminal, simply insert the card into the bottom of the terminal and wait for the transaction to complete.
 You may be asked to enter your PIN or sign during the transaction.
 After the transaction is complete, you can remove your card.

 Yes, Chip Cards still have a magnetic stripe on the back so that you can swipe your card at terminals that are not chip-enabled.